FeralFlows/wild-etal_2021_earthsfuture/README.md

   * Upzip downloaded GCAM input data 'input.zip' and use it to replace the entire 'input' folder under gcam-core_LAC_v02_5Nov2019/
   * (Optional) XML files within folders 'Ag', 'Hydro', and 'Water' under directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts are reproduceable.
 Follow steps for Xanthos model run, post-process Xanthos outputs, and post-process pDSSAT outputs in [Reproduce My Experiment](#reproduce-my-experiment) section.

-**Notes:* GCAM v5.1.3-LAC is a modified version from GCAM-Core-v5.1.3 for the study in Latin America and the Caribbean (LAC) Region.
+**Note:* GCAM v5.1.3-LAC is a modified version from GCAM-Core-v5.1.3 for the study in Latin America and the Caribbean (LAC) Region.
 A 64-bit Java is required to run GCAM.
 We recommend the open source version of Java ([OpenJDK](http://openjdk.java.net/)).
 More details on GCAM installation, setting up, and trouble shooting, please refer to [GCAM Documentation](https://github.com/JGCRI/gcam-core).

 #### (C) pDSSAT